zyzhangGroup/DomainSeeker/README.md

 > ref_map_threshold: Voxel values below "ref_map_threshold" are ignored.
 > ref_map_laplacian_cutoff_low: After laplacian filtering, voxel values between "ref_map_laplacian_cutoff_low" and 0 are ignore.
 > ref_map_laplacian_cutoff_high: After laplacian filtering, voxel values  between 0 and "ref_map_laplacian_cutoff_high" are ignore.
+> box_num: The number of bins into which the overlap volume is divided.
+> min_entries_per_box: The minimum data points in each bin.

+The "box_num" and "min_entries_per_box" parameters are used to caculate the local z-scores.
 The "ref_map_laplacian_cutoff_low" parameter is a negative value set to ignore some noise around 0.
 If the quality of the target density is quite good, you can also set this value to 0.
 The "ref_map_laplacian_cutoff_high" parameter is a positive value set to reduce the adverse effects at the density boundaries.
 It is better to set this parameter so that the positive-value surface surrounds the negative-value surface without exceeding it by too much.
 Pink: negative, yellow: positive.

 <img src="/Example/figures/density_Pacrg_filtered.jpg" width="400px">